We live in a world of excess.

 Imagine another way where you don’t have more stuff than you’re able to maintain so things couldn’t get as out of control.

-I’m not going to get all extreme here.
-I won’t be telling you the exact amounts of outfits, toys, or dishes to have in your home.
+I’m not going to get all extreme minimalism lifestyle here.
+I won’t be telling you the exact amounts of clothes, toys, books or dishes to have in your home.

 I believe everyone needs to work that out for themselves.
 Simplify in a way that works for you and your home.
 You will make things easier on yourself by having less.